blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - Demand Assigned Multiple Access (DAMA) and Permanently Assigned Multiple Access (PAMA) are not multiple access methods (like CDMA, TDMA, FDMA, etc.), they are channel resource allocation methods.
   - In addition to channel mode, there are also packet mode channel access methods
   - Example of multiple access methods include CSMA/CA, CDMA, OFDM/OFDMA, etc.
-- Air interface - Air interface or access mode is the link between two terminals in a wireless communication
+- Air interface - Air interface or access mode is the link between two terminals in a wireless communication.
+While a channel access mode defines a single method (for example, a variant of CDMA), air interface (or access mode) standards include a wide range of standards related to the communications.
+  - Examples are W-CDMA, E-UTRA
 - World Phones - Multi-band and/or multi-mode phones that allow roaming between countries
 # Technologies
 ## 0G